 Translation: Because you know me too well.

-« Comment savez-vous ce que je disais ? » I said, but then suddenly realized that I had said my thoughts out loud.
+« Comment savez-vous ce que je disais ? » I say, but suddenly realize that I had said my thoughts out loud.
 How could I be so stupid?

 Translation: How did you know what I just said?

-« Parce que chéri, vous avez dit que vous avez parlé à haute voix. » Sean said again, smirking clear.
+« Parce que chéri, vous avez dit que vous avez parlé à haute voix. » Sean says again, the amusement no longer hidden.

 Translation: Because darling, you spoke your lovely thoughts out loud.

-Soon the bell rang.
-Signalling all the students to quit their important chat and leave to the world of dreadful obstacles, called teachers and assessments and hurry.
+Soon the bell rings.
+Signalling all the students to quit their important chat and leave to the world of dreadful obstacles, called teachers and assignments.

 « Eh bien, je vous souhaite Diana.
 Je vous parlerai bientôt, jusqu'à ce moment.
-He said, as he walked off to his class.
+He says, walking off to his class.

 Translation: Well, nice to meet you too Diana.
 I will talk to you soon, till then.

-Time to go to class, since I was not a fool, thinking about someone else’s words, like everyone else would have.
-As I walked off to my class, all the people stared at me.
-What the hell?
-I am just talking to some boy in our school (even if he was golden).
+As I walk off to my class, everyone stares at me.
+What in the darling hell?
+I'm just talking to some boy in our school (even if he was golden).
 Even if it was a prestige, well they should suck it up.

-Sitting down in my seat, I stared ahead, ready to wait for our teacher to come in.
-But then, the conversation between me and Sean replayed in my mind.
-Why did life have to be cruel to me?
+Sitting down in my seat, I stare ahead, waiting for our teacher to come in.
+But then, the conversation between me and Sean replays in my mind.
+Why does life have to be so cruel to me?